narrowspark/framework/docs/en/Prologue/Contributions/05_Experimental.md

 can decide to extend the experimental period for another minor version on a case by case basis.

-To ease upgrading projects using experimental features, the changelog must explain backward incompatible changes and explain how to upgrade code.
+To ease upgrading projects using experimental features, the change log must explain backward incompatible changes and explain how to upgrade code.

 > This work, "Experimental Features", is a derivative of "Experimental Features" by [Symfony][2], used under [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/).